Outlaw King: Production

 Principal photography began on 28 August 2017 on location in both Scotland and England.
 Filming took place in various locations including Linlithgow Palace & Loch, and St Michael's Parish Church, Borthwick Castle, Doune Castle, Craigmillar Castle, Dunfermline Abbey, Glasgow Cathedral, Muiravonside Country Park, Mugdock Country Park, Aviemore, Isle of Skye (Talisker Bay, Coral Beaches and Loch Dunvegan), Glen Coe, Loch Lomond, Gargunnock, University of Glasgow, Blackness Castle, Seacliff Beach and Berwick-upon-Tweed and Tweedmouth (the latter two both in Northumberland - Berwick-upon-Tweed's bridge doubling for London Bridge).
 Principal production concluded in November 2017.

 Release

 The film had its world premiere at the Toronto International Film Festival on September 6, 2018.
-The premiere's runtime of 137 minutes and its pacing were criticised in early reviews, and Mackenzie subsequently cut nearly 20 minutes from the film.
-Cut material includes a battle scene, a major confrontation backdropped by a waterfall, an eight-minute chase sequence, and a scene in which Pine's character meets William Wallace in the woods.
+The premiere's runtime of 137 minutes and its pacing were criticized in early reviews, and Mackenzie subsequently cut nearly 20 minutes from the film.
+Cut material includes a battle scene, a major confrontation back-dropped by a waterfall, an eight-minute chase sequence, and a scene in which Pine's character meets William Wallace in the woods.
 The film had its European premiere at the London Film Festival in October 2018 and was commercially released on November 9, 2018.